sanjsingh07/Domi-chain/docs/src/integrations/exchange.md

 ## Setting up Deposit Accounts

-Analog accounts do not require any on-chain initialization; once they contain some ANLOG, they exist.
+Analog accounts do not require any on-chain initialization; once they contain some SOL, they exist.
 To set up a deposit account for your exchange, simply generate a Analog keypair using any of our [wallet tools](../wallet-guide/cli.md).

 We recommend using a unique deposit account for each of your users.

-Analog accounts are charged [rent](developing/programming-model/accounts.md#rent) on creation and once per epoch, but they can be made rent-exempt if they contain 2-years worth of rent in ANLOG.
+Analog accounts are charged [rent](developing/programming-model/accounts.md#rent) on creation and once per epoch, but they can be made rent-exempt if they contain 2-years worth of rent in SOL.
 In order to find the minimum rent-exempt balance for your deposit accounts, query the
 [`getMinimumBalanceForRentExemption` endpoint](developing/clients/jsonrpc-api.md#getminimumbalanceforrentexemption):